Motion to censure in Kaysville, Utah

 Here in Salt Lake City for the Utah School Boards Association, I find an interesting news item.
 The Kaysville city council is scheduled to pass a motion to censure a council member and request his resignation at this evening’s meeting.
-Read the Salt Lake Tribune news story here and see the Kaysville agenda, which includes the text of the resolution and their rules of procedure, here.
+Read the Salt Lake Tribune news story here.

 Why pass a motion to censure?